dfalveargOT/dfalveargOT.github.io/about/index.md

 <a href="https://drive.google.com/file/d/1srHIY9mwXoYnVLh1V-AY835SMpci9AIo/view?usp=sharing"><b> Hoja de vida</b></a> Versión en español.

-Additionally, I would like to share with you some of my hobbies, a few amazing songs covers, and image, I will appreciate any comment.
+Concluding, I would like to share you some of my hobbies, a few amazing songs covers, and images, I will appreciate any comment.
 Thank you.

 <a href="https://www.youtube.com/watch?v=UIHvS_BPVm8"><b> Link </b></a> Caotica belleza, Esteman, cover ...